richardschoen/QshOni/README.md

 **IFSOPT** - IFS file option. *REPLACE = replace stdout IFS file. *ADD = Add to stdout IFS file.

+**CCSID** - When using the iToolkit component for command access, I originally had some issues with CL commands not working correctly.
+However I don't currently remember exactly why.
+This may have been solved, however I recommend still passing a value of 37 unless you are in a non US country.
+If you set to `*SAME`, the CCSID will stay the same as your current job with no change.

 **PRTSPLF** - This option holds the name of the spool file used when PRTSTDOUT = *YES.
 It's a nice way to customize the stdout log prints. ***Default = QSHBASHLOG***

 **PRTUSRDTA** - This option holds the name of the spool file user data used when PRTSTDOUT = *YES. ***Default = *NONE.***

 **PRTTXT** - This option holds the name of the spool file print txt to be used when PRTSTDOUT = *YES. ***Default = *NONE.***

-# Using the QSHEXEC CL command to call a Qsh/Pase command sequence
+# Using the QSHPYRUN CL command to run a Python script via QSHEXEC

-The following example calls the ls command to list files for the /tmp directory:
+The following example calls a helloworld.py script that write to STDOUT

  ```
-      QSHEXEC CMDLINE('cd /tmp;ls')
+      QSHPYRUN SCRIPTDIR('/pythonapps')
+      SCRIPTFILE(hello.py)
+      ARGS(Parm1 Parm2)
+      PYVERSION(3)
       DSPSTDOUT(*YES)
       LOGSTDOUT(*NO)
       PRTSTDOUT(*NO)